What is the AngelList Investor Application?

 Do all investors need to pass the AngelList Investor Application?

 Not all investors need to pass the AngelList Investor Application.
 If a Lead personally invites an investor with whom they share a pre-existing substantive relationship, that investor can participate in a fund or a specific SPV deal without completing it.
-However, investors who want to broadly discover and join Syndicates must complete and pass the application first.
+However, investors who want to broadly discover and join firms must complete and pass the application first.

-When it comes to backing a syndicate, it depends on how an LP is invited.
+When it comes to backing a firm, it depends on how an LP is invited.
 If a Lead sends a personal email invitation, the LP does not need to fill out the Investor Application.
-If an LP finds the syndicate via AngelList, they must complete and pass the application before gaining access to the respective deals.
+If an LP finds the firm via AngelList, they must complete and pass the application before gaining access to the respective deals.
 This process helps AngelList maintain a qualified pool of investors who fully understand the risks and rewards of venture investing.

 Was this article helpful?